Phala-Network/phala-wiki-next/content/en-us/general/applications/Use delegation to vote.md

 * Please enter the number of votes you agree/disagree in the `aye` or `nay` column.
 Note that since we're using the u128 format here, you need to add 12 zeros at the end of the input value.
 So you'll need to input `5000000000000` to represent `5` votes.
 * Enter the Referendum id in the `voteId: u32 (ReferendumIndex)` column, and you can find it on the [democracy page](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkhala-api.phala.network%2Fws#/democracy)
 * Click `Submit Transaction` and sign the signature.
 Then the voting will be finished.
+> Due to some historical reasons, there is a possibility that even if you have enough Delegation or wPHA, you may still encounter the "VoteAmountLargerThanTotalStakes" error when making voting transactions.
+In this case, please add an extra 1PHA to each of the pools you have staked on (including StakePools and Vaults) to solve this issue.

 ### How can I cancel my previous vote history and initiate a new vote?